isomerpages/moe-woodgrovesec/_prospective-students/Direct School Admission (DSA) to Woodgrove Secondary School 2022.md

 Applicants should:

 ·       Demonstrate strong leadership qualities in Prefectorial Board/ CCA/ Class/ equivalent student organisation;

 ·       Have organised and/or participated in a service learning project;

 ·       Be able to manage academic workload.

 ·       Have good conduct.

-**<u>Talent Area 2: Science for Sustainable Development</u> _(Girls and Boys)_**
+**Talent Area 2: Science for Sustainable Development (Girls and Boys)**

 DSA students will be automatically enrolled into the school’s Tier 2 STEM Applied Learning Programme.
 Students will access a wide variety of opportunities, including workshops, small group mentoring for student-initiated projects, and internationalisation opportunities related to STEM and/ or Sustainability.
-For more information about Woodgrove Secondary School’s STEM ALP, please refer to this [link](https://woodgrovesec.moe.edu.sg/curriculum/applied-learning-programme-alp).

 <style>
 img {